Gastroenteritis In Children

 Gastroenteritis is an inflammation of the stomach and intestines that causes diarrhea, vomiting, nausea and other symptoms of digestive upset.
 In the industrialized world, the most common causes of gastroenteritis in children are viruses, bacteria (food poisoning), and intestinal parasites.

-Worldwide, gastroenteritis kills 3 million to 5 million children every year, primarily in developing nations where sanitation and health care are poor.
+Worldwide, gastroenteritis kills millions children every year, primarily in developing nations where sanitation and health care are poor.
 Most of these children die from extreme dehydration (abnormally low levels of body water) resulting from a combination of severe diarrhea, vomiting and not drinking enough fluids.
 Even in the industrialized world, millions of episodes of gastroenteritis occur each year, especially in young children.
 In the United States, rotavirus infections used to be responsible for more than 3 million cases of gastroenteritis in children each year, with at least 50,000 hospitalizations and 20 to 40 deaths.
-Fortunately, the rotavirus vaccine that is given to young infants has really cut down the number of moderate to severe cases of rotavirus disease in the United States.
+Fortunately, the rotavirus vaccine that is given to young infants has been very effective in decreasing the number of moderate to severe cases of rotavirus disease in the United States.

 Overall, about 90% of children with gastroenteritis in the United States have such mild symptoms that they do not need to be treated by a doctor.
 Occasionally, however, gastroenteritis can lead to severe dehydration and other dangerous complications.
 This is more likely to happen in infants, children with chronic illnesses and children taking immune-suppressing medications.